Innovation & Entrepreneurship in Europe

 You will be graded on efforts to build something that can generate feedback from customers.
 Your demo in class is the first version... and it can be flawed.
 The more ways you can produce in order to generate feedback via MVPs, the better.
-Experimentation and boldness are highly encouraged and expected.
+Experimentation and boldness are expected.

 Investor Pitches (15% — team)

 FORMAT: Slide deck + final pitch to a panel of professional entrepreneurs and investors.
 ‘Training’ pitches during the course may count towards this grade as well.
-The pitch should be delivered in 3 min.
+The pitch must be delivered in max.
+3 min.
 You will be judged on the content of the pitch and your presentation skills.

 ‘Journey’ and Reflection Paper (35% — indiv.)